mranenko/sabor-design-system/readme.md

 npm start
 ```

+Open the browser at [localhost:5301](http://localhost:5301)

-Note: This project was created with node 20.11.0 and npm 10.4.0.
+Note: This project was developed using node 20.12.2 and npm 10.5.0.

 ---